 Among building transactions, office investment remains the favourite for Chinese investors.
 It is largely unchanged proportionally compared to 2014.
-Meanwhile hotel deals also ballooned, propelled by a number of megadeals in New York (the Waldorf Astoria) and Sydney (the Hilton) by insurance companies.
-Even if we exclude these megadeals, investment in the hotel sector was still double that of 2014.
+Meanwhile hotel deals also ballooned, propelled by a number of megadeals in New York (the Waldorf Astoria) and Sydney (the Hilton).
+Even if we exclude these mega-deals, investment in the hotel sector was still double that of 2014.